mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 }
 ```

+Method `onCompletion()` of the callback is called when the message sent to the Kafka cluster has been acknowledged.
+Exactly one of the callback arguments will be non-null, `metadata` or `exception`.
 `KafkaDStreamSinkExceptionHandler` class keeps last exception registered by the callback (if any).
 The client of the callback is able to rethrow registered exception using `throwExceptionIfAny()` method.
 Because `onCompletion()` and `throwExceptionIfAny()` methods are called from different threads,
 last exception has to be kept in thread-safe data structure `AtomicReference`.

-Finally we are ready to send records to Kafka using created callback for error handling.
+Finally we are ready to send records to Kafka using created callback.

 ``` scala
 rdd.foreachPartition { records =>